ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-migration.md

       content: How an AI-assisted migration moved Tree-sitter's runtime from C to Rust while preserving its retained ABI, generated grammars, and external scanners.
 ---

-# Rewriting Tree-sitter's C Core Without Breaking Its Ecosystem
+# Rewriting Tree-sitter's C Core in Rust: Migration and Compatibility

 *Part 2 of 4 — migration, subtraction, and readability*